ekuruusu/kiltisbot/README.md

 3. Create a config.py file with variables kiltistoken = "{your api key}" and quotedb = "{filename for quote database}.db"
 4. run "pip install python-telegram-bot --upgrade"
 5. run bot with "python3 kiltisbot.py"

+# kiltisbot - connecting people

+This fork will attempt to combine the existing kiltisbot features (quotes, webcam stalking) with the possibility to stalk another guildroom in Oulu (Otit).